isomerpages/moe-victoriasch/announcements/2025/_posts/2025-04-14-post-2025 Speech Day Awards Information.md

 6 .
 Please indicate both your family members and your attendance by 21 April, 5 pm via this link: [https://go.gov.sg/sd2025](https://go.gov.sg/sd2025)

-Please indicate both your family members and your attendance by Monday, 26  June 2023 via this [link.](https://forms.gle/zCaUxMrNSLeCvQaJ6)
+7 .
 As this is a formal school event, the dress code for prize recipients is formal.
-(JC students: Current school uniform, tie and blazer/ Poly students: Collared, long sleeved formal shirt and pants with black shoes).
+(JC students: Current school uniform, tie, blazer and formal shoes/ Polytechnic students: Collared, long sleeve formal shirt, pants and shoes).
 Family members are requested to be dressed in smart casual.

-Please email all queries to speechday@vs.moe.edu.sg.
+8 .
+For any queries, please refer to this [https://go.gov.sg/2025sdq](https://go.gov.sg/2025sdq).

 We look forward to welcoming you on Friday, 16 May 2025.